BTemplates Blog

 Labels gallery on footer.
 Screenshot.

-In the case of the free version, the “Sections” section of the home page is replaced with an HTML gadget.
-Here you can manually add a gallery by editing an HTML code for each element, like the following:
+In the free version, the “Sections” section is replaced with an HTML gadget.
+You can manually create a gallery by editing the HTML code for each element:

 <a class="bt-tag" href="URL" alt=""><div class="tag-thumb"><img src="IMAGE URL"></div><h4>NAME</h4></a>